Hindsight-Technology/documentation/applications/accounting/overview/main_concepts/in_twenty20.rst

 * Detail reports (such as Trial Balance and General Ledger)
 * Management reports (such as Budgets, Executive Summary)

-Twenty20's report engine allows you to customize your own report based on your own formulae.

 Import bank feeds automatically
 ===============================

 Bank reconciliation is a process that matches your bank statement lines, as supplied by the bank, to your accounting transactions in the general ledger.
-Twenty20 makes bank reconciliation easy by frequently importing bank statement lines from your bank directly into your Twenty20 account.
+Twenty20 makes bank reconciliation easy by aloowing you to importing bank statement lines from your bank directly into your Twenty20 account.
 This means you can have a daily view of your cashflow without having to log into your online banking or wait for your paper bank